sathyamus/ReadME/DevOps.md

    - Deployment of application
    - Maintained on the server

+Blue Green
+ - Traffic Manager
+ - SLB
+ - Blue Cycle
+   - Once we reach end of support, then switch to Green Cycle
+ - Green Cycle
+   - Once we reach end of support, then switch to Blue Cycle

     * [DevOps Roadmap 2021 - How to become a DevOps Engineer?](https://www.youtube.com/watch?v=9pZ2xmsSDdo&list=RDCMUCdngmbVKX1Tgre699-XLlUA&index=5)